asemposki/asemposki.github.io/_pages/talks.md

 ## 2025

+* October 17: Uncertainties here, there, and everywhere: Bayesian uncertainty quantification and model mixing in nuclear physics, Workshop: Systematic and Model Uncertainties in Nuclear Experiment and Theory: New Tools, Techniques, and Opportunities for Collaboration I, APS DNP Fall Meeting, Chicago, IL, USA

 * May 13: Nuclear Theory in the Precision Era: An Overview, 3rd Frontiers in Nuclear Astrophysics Summer School (Ohio University), Athens, OH, USA

 ## 2024